bezverec/tif2jp2/README.md

 ✅ Single file or batch/recursive mode
 ✅ Friendly CLI with `--help`, `--version`, `--verbose`

-**Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 while staying compatible with common JP2 readers, while not sacrificing acrhival level quality (FADGI, Metamorfoze, Czech national standard: NDK).
+**Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 while staying compatible with common JP2 readers, while not sacrificing acrhival level quality (FADGI, Metamorfoze, Czech national standard: NDK) for x86_64 machines with AVX2 SIMD.

 # Notice
 Only Windows version has been tested so far.
 My very first very subjective benchmark results on Windows 11 with AVX2 enabled: *(your results may vary significantly)*